benbalter/dc-address-lookup/README.md

 # DC Address Lookup

-*A Ruby gem to look up Washington, D.C., addresses in the master address registry, an official city database*
+*A Ruby gem to look up Washington, D.C. addresses in the master address registry, an official city database*

 ## Installation